Goodwater, Saskatchewan: Railway (1910-1979)

-According to a 1913 CNoR train schedule, westbound train #27 left Brandon, Manitoba at 9:40 am and passed through Goodwater at 6:02 pm; eastbound train #28 left Radville, Saskatchewan at 8:00 am and passed through Goodwater at 9:08 am.
-According to a 1917 CNoR train schedule, westbound train #51 left Brandon, Manitoba on Mondays, Wednesdays, and Fridays, and passed through Goodwater at 3:18 pm; eastbound train #52 left Moose Jaw on Tuesdays, Thursdays, and Saturdays at 9:00 am, passing through Goodwater at 2:56 pm.
-Poor profits for the passenger service eventually ended two-way daily train service, and lead to "mixed trains" carrying passengers and commodities.

 The Canadian Northern Railway was absorbed into other railway interests of the Canadian federal government on September 6, 1918, when mounting debt and the realities of profit-lean World War I caused Donald Mann and William Mackenzie to resign as CNoR directors.

 Severe winter blizzard weather and snow accumulation during the winter of 1946-47 caused over sixteen days of isolation with no train service or supplies to Goodwater, as well as many other southern Saskatchewan towns.
 In January, 1947, the Canadian Press reported that "five feet of hard-packed snow covered tracks and some drifts were estimated to be 28 feet high" in Goodwater.
 On January 22, then-general store merchant, and future Goodwater Postmaster, Clair Archibald Kelly stated that the shortage of coal would be "serious" if Goodwater were forced to wait another day for supplies.
 The only road open in southern Saskatchewan was the road between Regina and Yorkton, and no trains passed through Goodwater from January 11 until January 24.

 During the spring of 1948, flood waters damaged the rail lines between Goodwater and Blewett.
 According to company records, the Canadian National Railway wrote off a 22.39 mile abandonment during 1948-1952 for the flood-damaged track between Goodwater and Blewett.
 With the closure of the Goodwater to Blewett section, trains ran only from Radville and Goodwater, then turned back to Radville.
 Into the 1950s, passenger service declined further and by 1959 regular train service ceased, with train service occurring only for grain cars as needed.

 In 1976, local communities including Goodwater filed petition briefs to the Hall Commission on Grain Handling and Transportation, demanding "retention and protection of the rail lines and the rural elevator system."
 Canadian National Railway ultimately decided to abandon the Radville to Goodwater line, and on December 13, 1979, the final train left Goodwater.